backwards-limited/kafka-demo/docs/commands.md

 Scotland 7
 ```

-## Test Produce/Consume of Multiple Messages
+## Test Produce/Consume Multiple Messages

 ```bash
 $ kafka-topics --zookeeper localhost:2181 --create --topic mockaroo --partitions 3 --replication-factor 1
 Created topic "mockaroo".
 ```

 We are going to get ready made mock data from [Mockaroo](https://mockaroo.com) and pipe it into **kafka-console-producer**.
 Mockaroo generates mock datasets (and we can stipulate how many records we desire up to 1000).
-We run the following script which loops forever, by providing the name of the topic where the automatically generated data is published.
+We run the following script providing the name of the topic where the automatically generated data should be published.

 Within [it/resources/kafka](it/resources/kafka):